tiy-atl-js-june-2016/hackathon-project-1/README.md

 > [https://hackathon-team-brit.herokuapp.com](https://hackathon-team-brit.herokuapp.com)

-## Authorization
+### Authorization

+All requests that need authorization are noted in the README by a `(!)` before the route address.

+Users are assigned a token during account creation and that must be sent in the headers as "**Access-Token**" to make authenticated requests.
-All authorized requests unless otherwise mentioned require a "**Access-Token**" header to be present.
-Users are assigned an Auth Token during account creation.
-The access token can be retrieved at any time via the "/login" route.
+A user's access token may be retrieved at any time via the "/login" route.

+Attempt to access an authenticated route without supplying the access token will return a **401 Unauthenticated** status code.

-#### Errors
+### Errors

 Any request that fails to be processed will return an *appropriate* status code as a response as well as a JSON object with an "errors"